ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ## DESCRIPTION
 This cmdlet allows you to create a remote PowerShell connection to your Exchange Online organization.
-You can use this cmdlet to authenticate for the new REST API-backed cmdlets in the Exchange Online PowerShell V2 module, and also for all existing Exchange Online PowerShell cmdlets (remote PowerShell cmdlets).
+You can use this cmdlet to authenticate for the new REST API-backed cmdlets in the Exchange Online PowerShell V3  module, and also for all existing Exchange Online PowerShell cmdlets (Remote PowerShell cmdlets).

-For details about the current and past public versions of the EXO V2 module, see [Release notes](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2#release-notes).
-This topic is written for the current public version.
-Features or parameters that are only available in a Preview version of the module are specifically noted.

 ## EXAMPLES